fehguy/swambda/README.md

   })
 ```

+This will merge with the "standard" CORS response headers like

+* `Access-Control-Allow-Headers`
+* `Access-Control-Allow-Methods`
+* `Access-Control-Allow-Origin`

-The `preProcessor` should look like this:
+The `preProcessor` signature looks like this:

 ```js
 const preProcessor = function (event, args) {